Senaith/Project-1-Web-stack-implementation-on-aws/README.md

 Step 1:
 On your local Linux machine, change your working directory to the location where your downloaded key pair .pem file exists.
 And use the 'ls' command to check if the file exists in that folder.

 ![step11](https://user-images.githubusercontent.com/91766546/155468644-c2e6e376-61fa-4404-b22b-36f1e420a321.png)

 Step 2:
 Use the following commang to change the premissions for the private key file (.pem), otherwise you can get an error 'Bad permissions'.

 ![step12](https://user-images.githubusercontent.com/91766546/155468937-57c37275-ca8e-41ef-a7d2-4d7976d24938.png)

 Step 3:
-Get your public IP address from your instance
+Get your public IP address from your instance.

 ![step13](https://user-images.githubusercontent.com/91766546/155469264-77680e47-94ff-4aa5-9ea2-4aca85ffee4f.png)

 Step 4:
 Connect to your EC2 instance by running the following command.

 ![step14](https://user-images.githubusercontent.com/91766546/155469328-97582ec5-b365-4e73-afd5-cd2cad9640ae.png)

 ![step15](https://user-images.githubusercontent.com/91766546/155469524-b58b041b-3366-4eaf-9adf-cb99633c29b5.png)

 When connected, your ip-address will be shown on your terminal.

 ![step16](https://user-images.githubusercontent.com/91766546/155469556-bdb0ba33-ef4c-4dc7-915e-2295bdae648a.png)

 ## Installing Apache